Demystifying the Null Hypothesis and Chi-Square Test: A practical guide

 The Chi-Square Test: A Powerful Tool for Categorical Data

 The chi-square (χ²) test is a statistical method used to analyze categorical data.
-Categorical data represent qualities or characteristics rather than numerical quantities (e.g., gender, eye color, or whether a patient recovered from an illness).
-The chi-square test assesses whether there's a statistically significant association between two categorical variables.
-It determines if the observed frequencies in our data differ significantly from the frequencies we would expect if there were no association between the variables.
+Practically speaking, categorical data represent qualities or characteristics rather than numerical quantities (e. g., gender, eye color, or whether a patient recovered from an illness).
+That said, the chi-square test assesses whether there's a statistically significant association between two categorical variables.
+It determines if the observed frequencies in our data differ significantly from the frequencies we would expect if there were no association between the variables No workaround needed..

 Types of Chi-Square Tests